 The pain is typically sudden, severe, and stabbing.
 Even though the pain is brief, usually less than two minutes, it can reoccur hundreds of times a day.
 Attacks can become totally disabling.
 They may seem to occur at random or be triggered by extremes of temperature, washing, shaving, touching, or tickling the face.
 There are usually no symptoms between attacks, except perhaps a dull ache.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may have an electrophysiologic test called a trigeminal reflex test.
-Other tests, such as a CT scan or MRI scan can take pictures of your internal body structures.
+Other tests, such as a CT scan or MRI scan can take evaluate the head and surrounding structures.

 You may be given antiseizure medication to help diagnose the disorder.